 Duved and Tegefjäll are the most accessible parts of the ski resort, and they are both quick and easy to reach from the valley.
 The chairlift carries skiers and snowboarders up the mountain here in less than five minutes.
-Queueing at lifts is also a rarity and the runs – which are all blue or red – are usually relatively empty.
-As you’d expect, the combination of these factors makes Åre an excellent destination for families with children.
+Queueing at lifts is also a rarity, and the runs – which are all blue or red – are usually relatively empty.
+Hence, Åre makes an excellent destination for families with children.

 On Mountain Dining

-In total, Åre offers a whopping 26 restaurants across the entire ski area – there’s truly something for everyone here.
+In total, Åre offers a whopping 26 restaurants across the entire ski area.
+There’s truly something for everyone here.

 Families skiing in Åre Björnen can head for one of the child-friendly restaurants, such as Mr Bramwell’s at the top station of the Björnenliften.